-AWARNING Gasoline, LPG (liquified petroleum gas), and CNG (compressed natural gas) are highly flammable fuels and can cause severe personal injury or death.
+AWARNING Gasoline and LPG are highly flammable fuels and can cause severe personal injury or death.
 Do not smoke if you smell gas or gasoline or are near fuel tanks or fuel-burning equipment or are in an area sharing ventilation with such equipment.
 Keep flames, sparks, pilot lights, electrical arcs and arc-producing equipment and all other sources of ignition well away.
 Keep a type ABC fire extinguisher in the vehicle.